maxcaccia/FAIR_UMV_arch/README.md

   or, if you use Eclipse, in
   - ~/eclipse-workspace/<Project_i>
    where you have the corresponding files build_symbolic_links.sh and makefile
 - execute build_symbolic_links.sh to build the symbolic links
+- use makefile or Eclipse in the usual way to compile
+-